 The Black Knight – The Black Knight has seen ebbs and flows of play during the lifespan of Hearthstone.
 As long as decks run powerful taunts, he’ll find his way into the meta, but even then, he can be replaced with Silence.

-Ysera – The best neutral value generator in the Classic Set, Ysera will frequently find her way into slow, control decks.
-When aggression is king, Ysera is too slow and will be one of the first cards cut from these lists.
+Ysera – The best neutral value generator in the Classic Set, Ysera will frequently find her way into control decks.
+When aggression is king, however, Ysera is too slow and often one of the first cards cut from these lists.

 Year of the Mammoth (2017) Sets

-The Year of the Mammoth consists of Journey to Un’Goro, Knights of the Frozen Throne, and a yet to be released expansion.
+The Year of the Mammoth consists of Journey to Un’Goro, Knights of the Frozen Throne, and Kobolds and Catacombs.
 All three sets will rotate out of the Standard format with the release of the first expansion in 2019.

 Journey to Un’Goro Best Cards to Craft